Anthropology Department Policies

 Instructors who assign an "I" grade have the option of indicating a default grade other than "F" (A- to D-) on the grade sheet.
 The default grade will only appear on internal work copy transcripts and not on student grade reports or official transcripts.
 In addition, the instructor will indicate on the Incomplete Grade Report all the work to be completed, the deadline for completion, and any default grade.
 Copies of this form will be given to the student and forwarded to the department chair.
 The original will be retained by the instructor.

-At every mid-term, the Records Office will notify each faculty member of the outstanding "I' grades.
-If by the date grades are due for the semester, the instructor has not assigned a grade for the course or has not notified the Records Office in writing of an extension of the deadline for completion, the "I" grade will change automatically to an "F" or to the default grade indicated.
+At every mid-term, the Registrar's Office will notify each faculty member of the outstanding "I' grades.
+If by the date grades are due for the semester, the instructor has not assigned a grade for the course or has not notified the Registrar's Office in writing of an extension of the deadline for completion, the "I" grade will change automatically to an "F" or to the default grade indicated.
 Departmental provision shall cover unavailability of the instructor.

 Posting of Grades